mian-abdullah-taimoor/Engr.Mian-Abdullah-Taimoor/README.md

-#  Hi, I'm Engr.
+# 👋 Hi, I'm Engr.
 Mian Abdullah Taimoor

-## 💻 Full Stack Web Developer
+### Full Stack Web Developer | 5+ Years of Experience

-I'm a passionate Full Stack Web Developer with **5+ years of experience** building modern, scalable, and user-friendly web applications.
-I enjoy transforming ideas into real-world solutions using clean, maintainable code and continuously improving my technical skills.
+I specialize in building modern, scalable, and user-friendly web applications using PHP, Laravel, JavaScript, React, Node.js, MySQL, and MongoDB.
+I enjoy solving real-world problems through clean, maintainable code and continuously improving my skills by learning modern technologies and best development practices.

 ---

 ## 🚀 About Me

-* 💼 Full Stack Web Developer
+* 💼 Full Stack Web Developer with **5+ years of experience**
-* 🌱 Always learning and exploring new technologies
+* 🌐 Experienced in Frontend and Backend Development
-* 🔥 Passionate about clean code and modern web development
+* ⚡ Passionate about building responsive and scalable web applications
-* 🎯 Goal: Build high-quality software and contribute to impactful projects
+* 📚 Always learning new technologies and industry best practices
+* 🎯 Focused on writing clean, reusable, and maintainable code

 ---